MIT-SPARK/Kimera-Multi/README.md

 which is currently under-going the approval process for release.
 We will provide an additional example once the module is public.

+## Docker

+A docker image for deploying Kimera-Multi is also provided.
+Please refer to the README in the `docker` subdirectory for details.

 ## Citation

 If you found Kimera-Multi to be useful, we would really appreciate if you could cite our work: